argoproj/argo-cd/SECURITY.md

 * cncf-argo-security@lists.cncf.io

-## Internet Bug Bounty partnership
+## Internet Bug Bounty collaboration

-We're happy to announce that the Argo project has partnered up with the great folks over at
+We're happy to announce that the Argo project is collaborating with the great folks over at
 [Hacker One](https://hackerone.com/) and their [Internet Bug Bounty program](https://hackerone.com/ibb)